-Virtual Tour | Tours for Third Grade Classes | Friends and Family Tours | Group Tours for Adults | Self-Guided Tours
+Virtual Tour | Tours for Fourth Grade Classes Group Tours for Adults | Self-Guided Tours

 Virtual Tour of the Period Rooms

 Two 1920’s Period Rooms were begun by the Junior League as early as 1975, with stewardship being transferred to the Thomas Center Associates in 1983 to complete and expand.
-The Parlour/Lounge, Major Thomas’ Bedroom, and his office are the only actual museum rooms designated solely for viewing, while the Reception Room/Lobby, the Lucille T. Maloney Conference Room and the Sam Gowan History Room are designed to function also as much-used public spaces.
+The Parlor/Lounge, Major Thomas’ Bedroom, and his office are the only actual museum rooms designated solely for viewing, while the Reception Room/Lobby, the Lucille T. Maloney Conference Room and the Sam Gowan History Room are designed to function also as much-used public spaces.
 All reflect Hotel Thomas decor as this was the period to which the buildings were returned in the renovation.

 Take a virtual tour of of the Thomas Center by clicking on the rooms below.